robang74/HARDN-XDR/README.md

 - ESET_Nod32,(Soon to be replaced by Legion) Open-source antivirus software.
 - Firejail,Sandboxing tool for application isolation.
 - Cron, to keep it all omaintenance**
-- Pex*, used for GRUB has password automation
+- Pex*, used for GRUB password hash automation

-1. **HARDN the System** – Applies firewall rules, intrusion detection, malware protection, and access control automatically.
+1. **Secure the System** – Applies firewall rules, intrusion detection, malware protection, and access control automatically.
 2. **Monitor & Defend** – Uses heuristic analysis, security audits, and automated updates to **stay ahead of threats**.
-(LEGION to come)
+(LEGION)
 3. **Stay Updated** – Built-in automation via `cron` ensures **constant updates and maintenance** without user intervention.

 Once installed, **HARDN runs in the background**—keeping your system tight **without slowing you down**.

-we are working on a 'headless' option to remove the gui, for server functionality.
+> we are working on a 'headless' option to remove the gui, for server functionality.
+> We are working on server and container compatibility.
 ---

 ## **Getting Started**